AmericanRedCross/damage-assessment-bot/docs/DeploymentGuide.md

 The web app is not currently configured with a custom domain name.
 Instead, it is accessed via the URL generated for the resource by Azure storage.
 To find this, follow these steps:

 1. Go to the Azure Portal and navigate to the storage account in the app's resource group.
-2. In the left-hand menu, under the section 'Settings' click on 'State website'.
+2. In the left-hand menu, under the section 'Settings' click on 'Static website'.
 3. The URL for your web app will be displayed on this screen under the label 'Primary endpoint'. **Do not use 'Secondary endpoint'.**

 ---------------------------------------